Online Learning for Obstacle Avoidance: Problem Formulation and Preliminaries

 \subsection{Trust Region Optimization}

-To provide guarantees on regret, the method presented in Sec.~\ref{SubSec:Methodology} will construct sequential \emph{trust region optimization} instances; we provide a brief overview of this class of problems here.
+To provide guarantees on regret, the method presented in Sec.~\ref{SubSec:Methodology} will construct sequential \emph{trust region optimization} instances.
 A trust region optimization problem \citep{sorensen80} is a nominally non-convex optimization problem that admits ``hidden convexity''.
 One can reformulate a trust region instance (see Def. \ref{Def:TR}) via a convex relaxation in order to solve it efficiently \citep{bental96,hazan2016linear}. \begin{definition}[Trust Region Instance] A trust region instance is defined by a tuple $(P,\bp,D)$ with $P \in \mathbb{R}^{d \times d}$, $\bp \in \mathbb{R}^d$, and $D > 0$ as the optimization problem

 \end{definition} Throughout the remainder of this paper, we will use ``trust region instance'' to refer interchangeably to instances of Def.~\ref{Def:TR} and the implicit, equivalent convex relaxation.